razeware/einstein/readme.md

 ```
 elementClass: Classes to adapt a square for a section, subject or fill (String)
-elementSection: href anchor for a section (String)
+elementSection: Anchor for a section (String)
 elementName: Display name of a section or subject (String)
-elementCode: Code in the left hand corner of a subject (String)
+elementCode: Code in the corner of a subject (String)
 elementDescription: Description of a subject (String)
 elementTutorials: Subject tutorials and links eg. Articles, Video Courses, Books (Array)
 ```